pelme/htpy/docs/README.md

 **The syntax**

-You might notice that htpy uses a special syntax where child elements are placed in square brackets, almost as if you are indexing the element(s) of a dictionary.
+htpy uses a special syntax where child elements are placed in square brackets, almost as if you are indexing the element(s) of a dictionary or a list.

 ```python
 from htpy import div, p